Martin Rees, Jeweller and Pawnbroker

 Do I have to make an instant decision?

-No. You need time to think, and get other offers.
-We normally honour a quotation for 30 days.
-However we might have to change the offer (up or down) if ther's a change in the gold price.
+No. You are welcome to think it over, we can give you a print-out of the offer to take with you.
+We try to honour the offer for 30 days.
+However we may change the offer (up or down) if there’s a major change in the gold price.

-We do not operate a buyback scheme.
+We don’t operate a buyback scheme.
 You can pawn the jewellery, which gives you the option to buy it back within 6 months.
-But you will have to pay interest on the loan
+But you will have to pay interest on the loan - follow the link for more details.

 Will I get what I paid for it?